RHA-Automation/Session4/README.md

 # Session 4

-### Motivation
+## Motivation

-`ansible-navigator` is a textual user interface (TUI) available to Ansible Automation Platform subscribers and has been introduced with Ansible Automation Platform 2 as the primary interface for creating and testing ansible automation.
+`ansible-navigator` is a textual user interface (TUI) available to Ansible Automation Platform (AAP) subscribers and has been introduced with Ansible Automation Platform 2 as the primary interface for creating and testing ansible automation.

 `ansible-navigator` also functions as a drop-in replacement for `ansible-playbook`, among other `ansible-*` utilities, and is the standard way of executing automation moving into Ansible Automation Platform 2.

+## Installation

+If you are not getting `ansible-navigator` from your AAP subscription, you can install it using `pip` (adjust to suit your needs):

 ~~~bash
 python3.9 -m venv rha-navigator